Call us at (703) 321-0400

-Raccoons are seen year round but are most active during mating season in late January to mid March.
-You are more likely to have a raccoon problem in your home in early summer, when raccoons look for dens in which to have cubs.
-Raccoons in rural areas often build dens in tree hollows and rock crevices, but in more urban areas raccoons are known to seek shelter in attics and garages.
+Raccoons are seen in our region year-round, but you are most likely to have a raccoon problem in your home in early summer when raccoons look for dens where they can have a litter of cubs.
+Raccoons in rural areas often build dens in tree hollows or rock crevices, but urban raccoons don’t have that luxury.
+Instead, they seek shelter in attics, under decks, and in garages.